RetroPie/pifba/readme.txt

 This runs the GUI frontend.
 To simply run piFBA without the GUI enter "./fba2x roms/{gamerom}" where "{gamerom}" is the game rom filename to run.
 A number of options are available for "fba2x", enter "fba2x -h" on the command line for a list.

 For the frontend screenshots you need to put the relevant screenshot files in the preview subdirectory.
 These files should be BMP and 192x112 dimensions.

+An output file called "output.log" is generated for each game which may show useful information for problem ROMS.

 *Pi CONFIGURATION*